HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 After these densities are calculated, browsers pick the resource with the density that's the best match for the current browsing context.
 It's safe to say that in this example, the `srcset` did not contain a wide-enough range of resources.
 Viewports measuring more than `1000 px` across, with higher than `1x` densities, are not uncommon; if you're reading this on a laptop, you're probably browsing in such a context, right now.
 And in these contexts, the best browsers can do is pick `large.jpg`, whose 1x density will still appear blurry on the high-density display.

-So!
-Armed with both:
+So, armed with both:

-1. an understanding of how browsers turn `x` and `w` descriptors, `sizes` values, and browsing contexts into resource densities;
+1. an understanding of how browsers turn `x` and `w` descriptors, `sizes` values, and browsing contexts into resource densities.
-2. an understanding of how the range of resource densities in a `srcset` changes across browsing contexts, and ultimately impacts users
+2. an understanding of how the range of resource densities in a `srcset` changes across browsing contexts, and ultimately impacts users.

 …let's look at the ranges of densities supplied by the `srcset`s that use either `x` descriptors or `w` descriptors: